 John gazed down on Alice’s sleeping form.
 The blankets were piled thickly around her, and only the top of her head was showing.

-“I’m sorry supper isn’t ready yet,” Mary apologized suddenly.
+“I’m sorry supper isn’t ready yet,” Mary apologized.
 “I’ve been too worried all day.”

 “It’s alright,” John consoled her.
 “I can fend for myself tonight.
 You don’t have to do any cooking.”